-MetroHealth's training program was developed to help residents learn to assess, create treatment plans, and intervene with children and adolescents in pediatric primary care clinics, pediatric psychology outpatient therapy, and in specialty care clinics.
-The residents are involved with face-to-face delivery of professional psychological service under the supervision of licensed psychologists, and are required to participate in regular didactic seminars and grand rounds.
+MetroHealth's training program was developed to help residents learn to assess, create treatment plans, and intervene with patients in primary care clinics, psychology outpatient therapy, the behavioral health hospital, and in specialty care clinics.
+The residents are involved with face-to-face delivery of professional psychological service under the supervision of licensed psychologists and are required to participate in regular didactic seminars and grand rounds.
 For Spanish-speaking residents, there is opportunity for bilingual supervision with our Spanish-speaking psychologists.
 Residents will learn to tailor their practice so that it is appropriate for the setting in which they are practicing.